lorenzotinfena/go-aggregator/README.md

 # vscode extension
 # Go aggregator

-This extension is intended to be used with TODO, see that for the usage.
+This extension is intended to be used only by https://github.com/lorenzotinfena/competitive-go, see that for documentation and usage.

-After coding your main.go with third part libraries, this extension let you aggregate all the code in one one file with all the source code self-contained.

-It currently supports only `github.com/lorenzotinfena/goji`.

 # Example